 IVF warrior and jetsetter Ashley Howard-Heimbuch shares her inspiring journey of infertility to ultimately reach the path to motherhood.

-On how she dealt with infertility.
+On dealing with infertility.

 Everyone deals with infertility differently.
 For me, what was really helpful and therapeutic through the two year journey was being open, honest, and authentic with our story.
-I started our Instagram handle, @some_assembly_required__, as a place simply for me to document and journal our story on a day-to-day basis.
+I started our Instagram page, as a place simply for me to document and journal our story on a day-to-day basis.
 That's turned to a beautiful community of women and couples going through similar journeys but don't necessarily feel that they can be open and share about their struggles and infertility issues with the people in their personal lives.
 Or that they're not ready to put a face to the name that they are struggling to conceive.
 For me, it's been therapeutic to share and let others know that you're not alone.
 Whether it's your first, third or sixth cycle, you're not alone and there have been other women that have been in your shoes.
 Thinking back and reflecting, when we found out that IVF was going to be our only way to conceive, I thought I didn't know anyone that had been through IVF.
 There was nobody in my personal life that came to mind.
 I didn't want anyone else to feel what I did.
 As soon as I started sharing, people from my childhood, college, work, and friends of friends started to reach out who went through it or are currently going through it.

 That's been a really beautiful full circle for me.
 We started out feeling really empty and alone.
 We went through this huge cycle where I've been able to connect with and meet so many women and couples who are going through their struggles and seasons of turbulence and that we can relate, and that there is a place to share your story.
 That's been hugely impactful for us through the IVF journey.